-Whereas the first game relied on fixed, single screen scenarios, the sequel employs fully panning environments that are more immersive and plausible as a consequence.
+Whereas the first game relied on fixed, single-screen scenarios, the sequel employs fully panning environments that are more immersive and plausible as a consequence.

 “The style will remain much the same, but the actual graphics will be completely new.
 Also, the game will be much bigger than the first Simon adventure, so we’ve had to increase our workforce considerably.
 We have seven full-time artists working in Simon 2 compared to the four that were working on the first version and these guys will be producing approximately seven man years worth of graphics in the finished version.
 That’s an awful lot of pictures!”

 Now 1995 we waved goodbye to the verb-oriented inventory system of old, ushering in a new icon-driven GUI.
-Even so, each of the eight symbols essentially depict the same commands with which we are all familiar having grown up with the SCUMM engine games, beginning with Maniac Mansion.
+Even so, each of the eight symbols essentially depicts the same commands with which we are all familiar having grown up with the SCUMM engine games, beginning with Maniac Mansion.

 Simon’s trusty map on a postcard is back for a second outing, though this time round it scrolls to reveal a wider scope of potential destinations, split between the town and Sordid’s stomping ground, the Valley of Doom.
 We’re no longer obliged to reveal areas of this bird’s eye view of the playfield prior to beaming ourselves to them.
 We can go almost anywhere from the outset in the town, and again in the Valley of Doom once we’ve made the transition to the second half of our bizarre pilgrimage.
 Which is a bonus because it provides the opportunity to be stuck in a myriad of different scenarios simultaneously rather than restricted to a select sample that could quickly become tiresome and frustrating.
 STS1 is a much more linear pursuit by comparison.